 CALL HOUSTON AGGRAVATED ASSAULT LAWYER PAUL DARROW TODAY

 Paul Darrow is a former prosecutor that handles these cases using his experience gained from years of working in the District Attorney’s Office.
 He now uses his experience, training, inside knowledge, and skill to help his clients.

-Paul fights every case with integrity, determination, and innovation, and sees each clients case as a unique set of facts that must be thoroughly examined and investigated.
-Many times these cases require a trial lawyer that will push the governments case.
-Once the federal courts are ready to make their case, they will move swiftly.
+Paul fights every case with integrity, determination, and innovation, and sees each client’s case as a unique set of facts that must be thoroughly examined and investigated.
+Many times, these cases require a trial lawyer that will push back on the government’s case.
+Once the prosecutors are ready to make their case, they will move swiftly.
 It is important for you to contact a Houston Aggravated Assault Attorney with experience in criminal law for help.
-If you are facing charges of a federal crime, make sure you have the best defense team available.
+If you are facing charges of aggravated assault, make sure you have the best defense team available.
 Call today at (713) 641-5300.